iashris/iashris/README.md

 I am a product engineer and have four years of experience working in startups as a Frontend Engineer 👨‍💻.
 Studied architecture at IIT Kharagpur, did research on Mixed Reality at MIT Media Lab and ETH Zurich.
 Creator, [India in Pixels](https://youtube.com/@iip)

-- 🔭 Currently Sr. Software Engineer at @headsupai working on ReactJS, NextJS, Chrome Extension, GraphQL.
+- 🔭 Currently working on ReactJS, NextJS, Chrome Extension, GraphQL.
 - 🍔 Founder India in Pixels, currently working on iipmaps.com
 - 💬 Read out about my projects [iashris.com](https://iashris.com)